qlineai2025/qline/src/DOCUMENTATION.md

-# CuePilot AI: User Manual & Design Guide
+# Q_: User Manual & Design Guide

-This document provides a complete guide to the features, design patterns, and functionality of the CuePilot AI application.
+This document provides a complete guide to the features, design patterns, and functionality of the Q_ application.

 ## 1. User Manual: How to Use the App

-This guide will walk you through all the features of CuePilot AI.
+This guide will walk you through all the features of Q_.

 ### Getting Started